mbakhtar/tree-seeder-v1/treeseeder.md

 ```
 ## Step 19
 ``|Download|`` and test your code.
-Congratulations on completing your Electric Vehicle Prototype! - Go back to the lesson for more activities and extensions.
+Congratulations on completing your Automated Tree Seeder Prototype! - Go back to the lesson for more activities and extensions.